EMPLOYEE BENEFIT PLANS

 The following table reconciles the beginning and ending balances of plan assets measured at fair value using unobservable inputs (Level 3) (dollars in millions):

-Equity securities in our pension plans did not include any equity securities of our Company or our affiliates at the end of 2012.
+Equity securities in our pension plans did not include any direct investments in equity securities of our Company or our affiliates at the end of 2019.

-We have a money purchase pension plan covering substantially all of our domestic employees who were hired prior to January 1, 2004.
-Employer contributions are made based on a percentage of employees' earnings (ranging up to 8%).
+We had a money purchase pension plan that covered substantially all of our domestic employees who were hired prior to January 1, 2004.
+Employer contributions were made based on a percentage of employees’ earnings (ranging up to 8%).
+During 2014, we closed this plan to non-union participants, and in 2015, we closed this plan to union associates.
+We continue to provide equivalent benefits to those who were covered under this plan into their salary deferral account.

-We also have a salary deferral plan covering substantially all U.S. employees.
+We have a salary deferral plan covering substantially all U.S. employees.
 Plan participants may elect to make voluntary contributions to this plan up to a specified amount of their compensation.
-We contribute an amount equal to one-half of the participant's contribution, not to exceed 2% of the participant's compensation.
+We contribute an amount equal to the participant’s contribution, not to exceed 4 % of the participant’s compensation.
+For new hires who are not eligible for the cash balance plan, and associates who were covered by the money purchase pension plan prior to its closure, we contribute an additional amount into their salary deferral accounts, not to exceed 6% of the participant’s compensation.

-Our total combined expense for the above defined contribution plans for each of the years ended December 31, 2012, 2011 and 2010 was $14 million.
+Our total combined expense for the above defined contribution plans for each of the years ended December 31, 2019, 2018 and 2017 was $17 million, $16 million and $16 million, respectively.

 The Huntsman Supplemental Executive Retirement Plan (the “SERP”) is an unfunded non-qualified pension plan established to provide certain executive employees with benefits that could not be provided, due to legal limitations, under the Huntsman Defined Benefit Pension Plan, a qualified defined benefit pension plan, and the Huntsman Money Purchase Pension Plan, a qualified money purchase pension plan.

-Assets of these plans are included in other noncurrent assets and as of December 31, 2012 and 2011 were $14 million and $12 million, respectively.
-During each of the years ended December 31, 2012, 2011 and 2010 we expensed a total of $1 million as contributions to the Huntsman SSP and the SERP.
+Assets of these plans are included in other noncurrent assets and as of December 31, 2019 and 2018 were $39 million and $32 million, respectively.
+During each of the years ended December 31, 2019, 2018 and 2017, we expensed a total of $1 million as contributions to the SSP and the SERP.

-International employees are covered by various post employment arrangements consistent with local practices and regulations.
-Such obligations are included in the consolidated financial statements in other long-term liabilities.
+International employees are covered by various post-employment arrangements consistent with local practices and regulations.
+Such obligations are included in other long-term liabilities in our consolidated balance sheets.

 The entire disclosure for pension and other postretirement benefits.